GeorgeHernandez/GeorgeHernandez/README.md

 # Hello, world! 👋 🌎

 My name is George Hernandez and I live in Chicago.
 I work as Chief of Applications at [Roji Health Intelligence](https://rojihealthintelligence.com) in the healthcare industry there.
-(Yes it's a [Yon Yonson](https://en.wikipedia.org/wiki/Yon_Yonson) joke.)
+(Yes it's a [Yon Yonson](https://en.wikipedia.org/wiki/Yon_Yonson) reference.)

 I am a calm, candid, & curious cat who strives to be a courageous, creative, & kind contributor.

-I am usually quiet but I'll share some of [my opinions](Opinions/index.md) to express myself and maka a minor contribution to society.
+I am usually quiet but I share some of [my opinions](Opinions/index.md) to express myself and maka a minor contribution to society.

 <!--
 We all have different experiences, paths, heuristics, histories, futures, context, etc., and yet we also have so much in common that sharing makes all of us better.